jqfan77/Dual_color_fly_brain_imaging_2pSAM_analysis/README.md

 ## Datasets

 * The demo data is currently available on [OneDrive](https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/fjq19_mails_tsinghua_edu_cn/EtZeYbE6qfFDpNpT_uv4Mi8BiAGpYAnsJEAz9RsjXmvZdw?e=asuQ30).
 When using the demo data to test the codes, please change the name of the file folders in the codes according to the storage location of the data.
-* The entire dataset with a total size of 5 TB, which includes the extracted neuronal and neuromodulatory traces within the 3D volumes of 10 flies co-labeled by jGCaMP7f (an indicator for calcium) and UAS-rGRAB_ACh-0.5 (an indicator for acetylcholine (ACh)), and 10 flies co-labeled by jGCaMP7f and rGRAB_HTR2C-0.5 (an indicator for serotonin (5-HT)), will be open-sourced after publication.
+* The entire dataset with a total size of 5 TB, which includes the extracted neuronal and neurochemical traces within the 3D volumes of 10 flies co-labeled by jGCaMP7f (an indicator for calcium) and UAS-rGRAB_ACh-0.5 (an indicator for acetylcholine (ACh)), and 10 flies co-labeled by jGCaMP7f and rGRAB_HTR2C-0.5 (an indicator for serotonin (5-HT)), will be open-sourced after publication.

 ## Usage